akira215/Servers-Configs/proxmox.md

  - Copy the config file from Node A to the config folder on the shared drive `cp 110.conf.bak /mnt/pve/[shared]/pve-conf-files`

-- Transfer config file and backup to new node.
+- Copy back this config file on Node B
+`cp /mnt/pve/[shared]/pve-conf-files/.110.conf.bak .`

+- On the GUI, navigate to te VM and go to `Node > VM > Backup`, select the backup and click `Restore`.

+- If required copy the ISO `cp /var/lib/vz/template/iso/filename.iso localfilename.iso`

 - Test boot on new node.